 A complete installation of the Mailroom installs all components and provides a stand alone Mailroom solution out of the box.

 Services and components may also be split and installed separately.
 Some organisations may prefer to install the client features only to the SOE i.e. Printer driver, Status and Mailroom application.
 The Database and EasyPost services can be installed on a single dedicated server, as per figure 1.2, or on separate servers.
 Bing recommends running both the Database and EasyPost services on the same host for performance and ease of administration.

-The EasyPost Mailroom clients requires tcp access to the database service on tcp port 45678 and the EasyPost service on 45677 with both tcp and udp.
+The EasyPost Mailroom clients require tcp access to the database service on tcp port 45678 and the EasyPost service on 45677 with both tcp and udp.
 Udp is used only in the EasyPost service discovery process.

 New to Mailroom 6, the configuration tree is serviced by the EasyPost Service and can support complex enterprise setups.
 If required, multiple accounts can exist under a single organisation hierarchy, meaning users can register and print to different accounts and/or OUs within those accounts.